mmontossi/makers/README.md

 ### Methods

-There are three methods available:
+There are two methods available:
 ```ruby
 build
 create